sjpierce/SAWpaper/README.md

 # Obtaining Data Files

 The data files required to use this package are not available in the GitHub repository.
-We plan to deposit them with the [Inter-university Consortium for Political and Social Research](https://www.icpsr.umich.edu/).
-Once we have done so, we will update this section with the reference and a link to the deposited materials.
-After you get the files, put them all in the subfolder called `SAWpaper/inst/extdata`.
+They were instead deposited with the [Inter-university Consortium for Political and Social Research](https://www.icpsr.umich.edu/) as [Winke & Zhang (2022)](https://doi.org/10.3886/E164981V1).
+After you get the SPSS data files, put them all in the subfolder called `SAWpaper/inst/extdata`.

 # References